mgp-333/mgp-333.github.io/_pages/about.md

 Conformal Prediction is a useful framework for quantifying uncertainty ina distribution free method.
 I am interested in applying this framework to machine learning problems.

 ### Contrastive Learning:
+Contrastive learning is .
+I am interested in applying contrastive learning techniques to different datasets and improving methodologies.

 ### Tensor Completion: